Social Work MA

 Who teaches this course

-This course is delivered by the School of Education and Communities.
+This course is delivered by the School of Childhood and Social Care.

 The teaching team includes qualified academics, practitioners and industry experts as guest speakers.
 Full details of the academics will be provided in the student handbook and module guides.